 The identification of biomarkers to identify which patients with lung cancer will respond to treatment with PD1/PDL1 inhibitors is a major scientific effort worldwide.
 The Flatiron Health-Foundation Medicine Clinico-Genomic Database (CGDB) is proving to be a growing resource for examining predictive biomarkers (see our recent paper in the Journal of the American Medical Association that explored tumor mutational burden [TMB]).
 In partnership with Foundation Medicine, one of the studies to be presented at ASCO 2019 examined the combined ability of TMB and PD-L1 expression to assess the response of advanced non-small cell lung cancer (NSCLC) patients to immunotherapy.
 While there was no correlation between TMB and PD-L1 expression, combining the two biomarkers improved identification of real-world tumor response compared to PD-L1 expression or TMB alone—higher TMB plus higher PD-L1 was associated with a better response to immunotherapy treatment in patients with advanced NSCLC.

 ROS1 gene rearrangements are a driver of a rare subpopulation of lung cancers, occurring in only a few percent of people.
 There is great interest in the development of targeted treatments for these patients who have limited options.
 Due to the rarity of these patients, it is difficult to conduct randomized clinical trials that can quickly find more effective treatments.
 However, the emergence of real-world data offers renewed opportunity to help such rare patient populations.
 Roche collaborated with Flatiron to use real-world data for an exploratory analysis of an investigational medicine, entrectinib, in ROS1+ lung cancer compared to crizotinib (the standard of care).
-The results to be presented at ASCO reveal that time on treatment and a progression-free survival may be longer with entrectinib, showing the potential value of real-world data to compare treatment outcomes in rare populations.
+This analysis included a cohort of patients treated with entrectinib in clinical trials, and a real-world cohort of patients treated with crizotinib.
+The results to be presented at ASCO suggest that the primary endpoint of time on treatment may be longer with entrectinib, showing the potential value of real-world data to compare treatment outcomes in rare populations.

 Another rare population isn’t molecular, but clinical: men with metastatic breast cancer.
 RWE helped provide data of the use of palbociclib in males with hormone receptor-positive (HR+), human epidermal growth factor receptor 2-negative (HER2-) advanced or metastatic breast cancer and these data will also be presented at ASCO based on a collaboration between Pfizer, IQVIA and Flatiron.
 Analysis of de-identified claims data and de-identified EHR-derived Flatiron data on men with HR+, HER2- metastatic breast cancer treated in combination with palbociclib in the real world, supported the FDA’s expansion of the palbociclib approval, previously only approved in women, to include men with HR+, HER2- metastatic breast cancer.